Gunnlaugur Magnusson

 See also my webpage: pragmarxist.com

 I'm an associate professor in education and a senior lecturer in pedagogy and special education.
-I am currently on leave for a two year postdoctoral fellowship at University of Oslo (April 1st 2021-March 31st 2023).
+I recently returned from a two year leave for a postdoctoral fellowship at University of Oslo (April 1st 2021-June 30th 2023).
 Further information about the project can be found here.

 I've previously held a one-year research position at Uppsala university between April 1st, 2020-to March 31st 2021 and a two year research fellowship in didactics at Mälardalen University, July 1st 2016 - June 30th 2018.